 What happens to historic wreck after it has been received?

-Culture and Heritage Services will decide whether the object should become part of the museum collection.
+Culture and Heritage Services will decide whether the object should become part of the Guernsey Museum collection.
 Culture and Heritage Services will also negotiate possible compensation with the diver based on a percentage of the value of the object.
 If it decides to sell the object the diver will be given the first opportunity to buy it from the States of Guernsey on the basis of an independent valuation, less the compensation to which the diver is entitled.

 What penalties apply if I break the law?